fbraem/mqweb/api/queue.md

 `/api/queue/inquire/PIGEON/MQWEB.TEST.Q1`
 `/api/queue/inquire/PIGEON/*`
-`/api/queue/inquire/PIGEON?QueueName=*&QueueDepth=1`
+`/api/queue/inquire/PIGEON?QName=*&CurrentQDepth=1`
+`/api/queue/inquire/PIGEON?QAttrs=QName&QAttrs=CurrentQDepth`

 ###JSON Object

-When using a JSON POST request you can post a JSON object with names like the query parameters.
+When using a JSON POST request you can post a JSON object with names like the query parameters. *QAttrs* is a JSON array with attributenames as element.

 These are some additional parameters:

 ####IntegerFilterCommand